You are here: Urology Textbook > Surgery (procedures) > Ureterocutaneostomy

 Complications of Ureterocutaneostomy

-In addition to complications of cystectomy: dislocation of ureteral stents, hydronephrosis, urinary tract infections and urinary stone formation, stoma complications (dermatitis, stoma stenosis, stomal retraction or hernia).
+In addition to complications of cystectomy: dislocation of ureteral stents, hydronephrosis, urinary tract infections and urinary stone formation, and stoma complications (dermatitis, stoma stenosis, stomal retraction or hernia).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z